Your Blog Post URL: How to Structure It

 https://company.com/blog-topic

-Not including ‘/blog/’ or some other separator may make it difficult for Google and other search engines to distinguish between a site’s page content and blog content.
+Not including ‘/blog/’ or another separator may make it difficult for Google and other search engines to distinguish between a site’s page content and its blog content.

 Web pages are generally promotional, and blog posts are usually informational.
 Therefore, it may be helpful to inform Googlebot of which type of content it’s about to scan.